ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 "arrow" or "head" end and the the parent at the tail end.
 The word at the child or "arrow" end modifies the word at the parent or "tail" end.
 Thus the word ``The`` modifies ``girl``, since the first arrow starts at the word ``girl`` and points to the word ``The``.
-The label on the arrow indicates what the parent-child relationship actually is.
+The label on the arrow indicates the nature of the parent-child relationship.
 For the "girl-The" arrow, the ``det`` label on the arrow indicates that the word ``The`` is a determiner that modifies ``girl``.